-The cover is provided by Universities Mutual Association Limited (UMAL) and a travel cover summary can be accessed here.
+The cover is provided by Universities Mutual Association Limited (UMAL) and further information can be found on the Travel Cover Summary.

 Travel cover is automatically provided for authorised business travel within the UK and Ireland, and these journeys are not required to be notified to the University Insurance Section.

 Travel cover is provided for authorised business travel outside the UK and Ireland.
-Prior to departure, however, you must notify the University Insurance Section of the relevant details for the journey by completing an online travel notification form, which can be accessed here.
+Prior to departure, however, you must notify the University Insurance Section of the relevant details for the journey by completing an online travel notification form.

 University staff can access the travel notification form using their Queen's Online login details, whilst students will need to request access by email to firstname.lastname@example.org.
 Alternatively, a travel notification form can be completed on behalf of the student by a member of staff.
 The travel notification form has an option for group travel and, therefore, only one form needs to be completed for a group of staff/students who are travelling on the same dates.

-Staff and students must check the Foreign and Commonwealth Office (FCO) travel advice, for their destination, before undertaking the journey (https://www.gov.uk/foreign-travel-advice).
+Staff and students must check the Foreign and Commonwealth Office (FCO) travel advice, for their destination, before undertaking the journey.

 If the FCO advise against "all but essential travel" to that destination, then serious consideration must be given to cancellation or deferment of the journey.